KiltedCode/khandaria-campaign/sessions/2020/2020-12-17-roc-and-a-hard-place.md

 "Listen here, Roc!
 Just because I use a bow doesn't mean you should take me for granite.
 I have some boulder tricks up my sleeve."
 draws his rapier and drains his con (just a little)
 Roc2 goes after `Pylia` and grabs her away
-`Belsaran` goes after Roc2, beats him up bad and it drops `Pylia`
+`Belsarin` goes after Roc2, beats him up bad and it drops `Pylia`
-`Pylia` wild shapes into an eagle while `Belsaran` jumps onto it's back
+`Pylia` wild shapes into an eagle while `Belsarin` jumps onto it's back
 hobgoblins pull out their great axes and attack
 Roc1 attacks `Faleor` but doesn't let go
-hobgoblins decide to shoot at `Belsaran` on Roc2, and 1 arrow hits the roc, killing it
+hobgoblins decide to shoot at `Belsarin` on Roc2, and 1 arrow hits the roc, killing it
 `Faleor` drains 6 more con
 Roc1 drops `Faleor` and dives to get away
 `Pylia` tries to pull `Faleor` towards carpet, gets Z to fly a little towards
-`Belsaran` teleports onto Roc1's neck
+`Belsarin` teleports onto Roc1's neck
-2 hobgoblins jump out and attack `Belsaran`
+2 hobgoblins jump out and attack `Belsarin`
 one misses the attack and falls off after losing his balance
 `Faleor` plucks one arrow in from 380 ft away
-`Belsaran` trips the other hobgoblin and kicks him over the edge
+`Belsarin` trips the other hobgoblin and kicks him over the edge
-driver hobgoblin charges `Belsaran`, gets tripped, kicked, grabs the feathers but is hanging
+driver hobgoblin charges `Belsarin`, gets tripped, kicked, grabs the feathers but is hanging
-`Belsaran` punches Roc1 until it breaks its neck
+`Belsarin` punches Roc1 until it breaks its neck
-`Belsaran` tries to bring back body to stabilize but too late
+`Belsarin` tries to bring back body to stabilize but too late

 Check the howdas
 - _+1 arrows_ x60